Jump to content

 <GitHub Link>

-The program currently offers the same functionality as my old script, including the extra features I decribed later in that thread.
+The program offers all the functionality of my old script, including all extra features I described later in that thread plus a lot more.

-It adds a graphical interface and several quality of life improvements.
+It further adds a graphical interface and many quality of life improvements.

 Features: